-The Center has become a sanctuary for wild animals and they try to accommodate their jungle guests as well as they can; terrariums for the snakes, large spaces for the monkeys to rest in after spending the afternoon swinging through the trees outside, special quarantine cages for the animals arriving seriously injured and an operating theatre for emergency surgery if necessary.
+The Center has become a sanctuary for wild animals.
+They try to accommodate their jungle guests as well as they can!
+Terrariums have been built for the snakes and small animals.
+Large spaces for the monkeys keeps them comfortable and they spend plenty of time in the trees.
+There are also special quarantine cages for the animals arriving seriously injured and an operating theatre for emergency surgery if necessary.

 Your visit helps support the work of the centre.
 Jaguar Animal Rescue Centre photos by Lori Sorrentino.

-Next we visit an indigenous family growing cacao trees on their land.
+After the rescue center we’ll visit a Bribri family growing cacao trees on their land.
 They are eager to show you the entire process of cacao fruit becoming a bar of chocolate.
 You will have the opportunity to purchase some of their chocolate or other indigenous handmade crafts.
-Please note that only part of the family speaks very limited English so if you don’t speak Spanish, your explanation of the process may be in the form of pantomime!
+Please note that only part of the family speaks very limited English!
+If you don’t speak Spanish, your explanation of the process may be in the form of pantomime!

 “Manuel was an excellent guide, providing us with a wealth of information throughout the trip.
 Magnificent tour!”

 “So impressed with Gecko.
 Corresponded to e-mails immediately.
 Our guide was very personalbe and went out of his way to see that our wishes were met.”

 “Manuel was great.
 I feel he showed us more than we were expecting and explained things with much detail.
 He also took us to a great restaurant with beautiful view.”